AnastasiiaRamona/graphiql-app/README.md

 1. Start Development Server:

-- Run `npm run start` to start the development server.
+- Run `npm run dev` to start the development server.
 This will compile tsx files, bundle assets, and serve the application locally.

 2. Compile TypeScript: